-All references herein (except in the 2015 IFRS Consolidated Financial Statements and the Chilean Bank GAAP Consolidated Financial Statements) to loans are to loans and financial leases before deduction for loan loss allowance, and, except as otherwise specified, all market share data presented herein is based on information published periodically by the SBIF.
-Non-performing loans include the entire principal amount and accrued but unpaid interest on loans for which either principal or interest is past-due for 90 days or more and which do not accrue interest.
+All references herein (except in the 2016 IFRS Consolidated Financial Statements and the Chilean Bank GAAP Consolidated Financial Statements) to loans are to loans and financial leases before deduction for loan loss allowance, and, except as otherwise specified, all market share data presented herein is based on information published periodically by the SBIF.
+Non-performing loans include the entire principal amount and accrued but unpaid interest on loans for which either principal or interest is past-due for 90 days or more.
 Restructured loans for which no payments are past-due are not ordinarily classified as non-performing loans.